osmandapp/docs/content/osmand/plugins/contour-lines.md

 ## Show Contour lines/Terrain per profile

-Downloaded can be as many maps as required, and then it is possible to determine what map to show for what profile.
+Usually as many packages of Contour lines, Hillshade, and/or Slope are downloaded for as many specific areas as needed.
+Once all downloads are done, it is possible to determine what map types to show for what profile.

-{% data reusables.general.android-ios-switcher %}

-{% default %}

 There are two options - Contour lines and/or Terrain - to enable per profile:

 - only Contour lines
 - only Terrain
 - both Contour lines and Terrain together.

-However, for the **Terrain** option, it is possible to see only one Terrain map at a time: either **Hillshade**, or **Slope**.
+For the **Terrain** option, it is possible to enable only one map at a time: either **Hillshade**, or **Slope**.
 You can determine which one of the two is currently on by opening the Terrain settings, where the toggled option will be the one which is currently on.

+{% data reusables.general.android-ios-switcher %}

+{% default %}

 ![Terrain and Contour lines enable Android](/assets/images/plugins/contour-lines/contour_lines_terrain_enable_android.png) ![Terrain and Contour lines enable iOS](/assets/images/plugins/contour-lines/contour_lines_terrain_enable_ios.png)